By John DiConsiglio

-John P. Benison, BA ’93, remembers the moment he knew he had found a home at GW.
+John P. Benison, B.A. ’93, remembers the moment he knew he had found a home at George Washington University.

 In his sophomore year as a communication major, his parents visited Foggy Bottom.
 Benison and his family were especially close.
 In high school, as a blind person and gay man who had yet to come out, Benison struggled with his confidence and leaned on his mother and father’s steadfast support.

 At GW, Benison threw himself into the community.
 He served with the student government, helped establish a disability awareness week, joined an LGBTQ advocacy group and found friends in a fraternity.
 Even after graduation, he stayed involved as a young alumni trustee.
 The recipient of GW scholarships, Benison also became an alumni scholarship donor.

 As he escorted his family around the campus that 1990 afternoon, Benison was approached by nearly a dozen friends and faculty members, all eager to meet his parents and compliment their son.
 “Professors, administration officials, fellow students—they all wanted to shake our hands and say hello,” he recalled.
 As his mother and father beamed with pride, Benison said to himself, “This is the place where I fit in.”

 For Benison, coming to GW was a life-changing experience—one he credits with boosting his self-esteem and preparing him for his future roles.
 Today, he’s a leading civil rights administrator with the Federal Aviation Administration (FAA), who has shaped federal policy and even briefed President Barack Obama.
 He’s a veteran of nine marathons.
 And he’s a proud, openly gay man and the father of an adopted 8-year-old daughter.

 “I had a strong support system—my family and at GW—so I never felt like there was anything I couldn’t do,” he said.
 “I would not be the person I am today were it not for my mom and dad and my time at GW.”